-While it depends greatly on the characteristics of the property, it is entirely possible (and in some cases, very likely) that there will be no excess proceeds generated at the tax sale auction.
-Often times this happens when a property isn't very “desirable” in the first place or perhaps the county doesn't generate much public interest in their auctions.
+While it depends greatly on the characteristics of the property, it is entirely possible (and in some cases, likely) that there will be no excess proceeds generated at the tax sale auction.
+Often, this happens when a property isn't “desirable” in the first place.
+Or perhaps the county doesn't generate much public interest in their auctions.

 2. In nearly all cases, it takes a long time to collect tax sale overages.

 If you're expecting the county to “do all the work” for you, then guess what, you'll have to work with their schedule.
 In many cases, their schedule will literally take years to pan out.
 So is it worth your time to sit around for that long, all so you can maybe get paid one day?

 3. Several states don't even allow the collection of excess proceeds.